 Paper payments, checks and remittances should be automatically scanned as received and converted into data that can be matched and efficiently imported into your ERP.
 This results in reduced DSO, elimination of data entry costs, and fewer exceptions.

 For electronic payments, the solution should be able to handle decoupled payments with ease.
 The service should pre-process and standardize the data before it reaches an ERP system, reducing manual effort and streamlining EFT management resulting in fewer errors and exceptions.

 Although 100% match rates is the goal, even the best systems will require staff to manage the payments that are challenging to auto match.

 Having a user friendly portal that applies logic to support this process can save a company significant time and resources.
 Be sure to do a thorough review of the solution a vendor offers to solve this important challenge.

 The implementation process of your cash application system should be simple and efficient.

 Although a custom implementation may sound ideal, typically they are time consuming, costly and require additional IT resources.

 Instead, hosted solutions that have the flexibility to support the different payment requirements of a business’ customers are an easier implementation and allow for any future projects to be fast and less expensive.

 As with any partnership, references should be checked thoroughly.
 During your vendor evaluation, ask for at least three references that had similar pain points to yours and successfully used the technology to solve.

-Be sure to ask the references about their implementation process, how the vendor handles their unique needs, customer service, and the guidance the service provider gives them into industry trends and best practices.
+Be sure to ask the references about their implementation process, how the vendor handles their unique needs, customer service, and the guidance the service provider gives them into industry trends and order-to-cash best practices.